Scille/parsec-cloud/docs/hosting/administration/shared_recovery.rst

 -----------------------------------

-The shared recovery process must be initiated by one of the recipients, so the user needs to contact them and ask them for an invitation to recover its account.
+The shared recovery process must be initiated by one of the recipients, so the user needs to contact them and ask them for an invitation to recover their account.

 A recipient can create an invitation by using the user's email: